vihsir101/floppy-bird/README.md

 #### Player

-Handles the dieing of the player and the player movement.
+Handles the dying of the player and the player movement.
 The 'immortal' and 'mortal' state makes it so that the player can be immune to the pipes for some time.

 #### Power Up

-Spawns random powerups with a 25% chance of spawning every 20 seconds
+Spawns random power ups with a 25% chance of spawning every 20 seconds

 #### Power Up Bar